 - Foraminotomy – involves the removal of bone surrounding a foramen (one of the canals through which the spinal nerve roots travel) to relieve pressure on a neural structure; bone spurs may also be removed in the process

-- Percutaneous discectomy – involves the removal of a portion of bulging or herniated disc material compressing a neural structure
+- Endoscopic discectomy – involves the removal of a portion of bulging or herniated disc material compressing a neural structure

 - Facet thermal ablation – involves the cleaning of an arthritic facet joint and the deadening of the nerve ending that allows the facet joint to feel pain (similar to a root canal

 To determine whether you’re a candidate for one of Laser Spine Institute’s minimally invasive neck surgery options, contact one of our surgical centers or consultation facilities conveniently located across the country.
 We’ll be happy to offer you a complimentary review of your MRI or CT scan and discuss the treatments available to address your neck pain.